On the asymptotic magnitude of subsets of Euclidean space: Introduction

-In this paper we calculate the measure for some approximations to subspaces of Euclidean space and the asymptotic behaviour of these is summarized in Table~\ref{table:IntrinsicVolPolyExamples}.
+In this paper we calculate the magnitude for some subspaces of Euclidean space.
+The asymptotic behaviour of these is summarized in Table~\ref{table:IntrinsicVolPolyExamples}.
 Looking at the data one might think that, restricting to polyconvex sets, the magnitude splits as